-- 10.5 Explain the purpose of the open() and close() operations.
-Answer: - The open() operation informs the system that the named file is about to become active. - The close() operation informs the system that the named file is no longer in active use by the user who issued the close operation. - 10.6 Give an example of an application in which data in a file should be accessed in the following order: - a.
-Sequentially b.
-Randomly
+The purpose of the open() and close() operations is:

+- The open() operation informs the system that the named file is about to become active. - The close() operation informs the system that the named file is no longer in active use by the user who issued the close operation. - 10.6 In some systems, a subdirectory can be read and written by an authorized user, just as ordinary files can be. - a.
+Describe the protection problems that could arise.